GoogleCloudPlatform/marketplace-tools/docs/terraform-k8s-app/guide.md

 Now you have your Docker Images and Chart on AR.

+> [!NOTE]
-NOTE: for simplicity, Marketplace requires the tag for the Chart and Docker Images it refers to to have the same MAJOR.MINOR version tag.
-In the example, all Charts and container images should have the tag “1.0”.
+> For simplicity, Marketplace requires the tag for the Chart and Docker Images it refers to to have the same MAJOR.MINOR version tag.
+In the example, all Charts and container images should have the tag "1.0".
 Later, if you have a major upgrade, you can bump the Chart version to _2.0_, then all Docker Images it refers to also need to have tags as _2.0_.
 For minor changes, update the MINOR part.
 Besides the MAJOR.MINOR tag, you can have other tags (e.g., 1.0.2, 1.0.2+patch1) as you like for version management.

 ## Step 2: Create a Terraform Wrapper Module for your Helm Chart.